loveencounterflow/intertext/README.md

   application (e.g. a web browser) and retrieve the resulting text lengths; this will exacerbate performance considerations.

+* If text with mixed styles (different fonts, italic, bold, subscripts) is taken into consideration, one can easily see that instead of 'let's just reconstruct font metrics of this TTF font so we can add all the character widths', all of a sudden the task shifts to 'let's write a full fledged universal font rendering engine that takes account of all the OpenType features and all the scripts and languages of the world'.
+  In other words, don't.
+Even.
+Try.
+Instead, use an existing piece of software.

 * In advanced typesetting, and maybe even when outputting to the console or typesetting a technical manual in all-monospace, using hanging puntuation may result in a more balanced look.
 One will then have to adjust the right edge (and maybe the left one, too) depending on the last (and first) characters of each